 On trails near the Sarapiqui River we hope to see the beautiful Agami Heron and perhaps an elusive Sungrebe.
-Some of the other elusive species we may find include Great Curassow, Great or Slaty-breasted Tinamous, Great Potoo, and possibly Barenecked Umbrellabird.
+Some of the other elusive species we may find include Great Curassow, Great or Slaty-breasted Tinamous, Great Potoo, and possibly Bare-necked Umbrellabird.
 We should see Crimson-collared and Golden-hooded Tanagers, Rufous Motmot, endemic Black-cheeked Woodpecker, beautiful Snowy Cotinga, and, high on thermals above, King Vulture.
 Pied Puffbird and Great Jacamar are sit-and-wait predators that dart from perches to capture large insects.
 Orange-billed Sparrow are gaudy denizens of the forest floor.

 Butterfly enthusiasts, prepare to be amazed at all the species, including several large electric-blue Morphos.
 Central American Agouti and White-nosed Coati are mammals we often find.
-We spend much of the day here, and include a visit to La Selva, a research station run by the Organization for Tropical Studies.

 In the late afternoon, we venture out on the Sarapiqui River for a boat trip; late afternoon is a great time to find secretive birds like Sunbittern, Green Ibis, Fasciated Tiger-Heron, several kingfishers, herons, and egrets.
 Yellow-naped and White-crowned Parrots make raucous noise overhead, joined by the smaller Olive-throated Parakeet.
 It's beautiful to be out on the water where the temperature is cool and views of the mountains are spectacular.

-Accommodations at Sarapiquis Rainforest Lodge (B,L,D)
+Accommodations at Selva Verde (B,L,D)

-Fri., Jan.
-20 Departures or Extension
+Wed., Jan.
+12 Departures or Extension

-This morning we enjoy breakfast at the hotel.
-Afterwards, we must tear ourselves away as our bus departs for San José and the airport - or, a better idea: If time permits, veer off towards the Pacific Ocean and Costa Rica's west side by joining our Pacific Coast Extension.
-By choosing the extension, you get to experience the widest range of habitats and species available - a great cross-section of the country.
+Enjoy breakfast at the hotel before departing.
+We must tear ourselves away as our bus departs for San José and the airport-or, a better idea: If time permits, veer off towards the Pacific Ocean and Costa Rica's west side by joining our Pacific Coast Extension.
+By choosing the extension, you get to experience the widest range of habitats and species available-the Pacific side of the divide hosts a grand array of different species.
+Taking the main tour and extension together gives you a great cross-section of the country.